 - Pronouns and prepositions

-- A core vocabulary of maybe a few hundred words.
+- Core vocabulary of a few hundred words

 Have a look at our 80-20 vocabulary list for a suggestion of words you might want to learn.

-At this point (probably two weeks in) you’ll start to feel like you want to hear how sentences are actually made.
+After learning the basics of any language from a book for 2-4 weeks you’ll start to feel like you want to hear how sentences are actually made.
 This is where Glossika shines.
-Sign up!

-- It mostly just encourages you to listen and repeat.
-There are other modes too (like translation), but these still aren’t dialogue, or listening, or of course having actual conversations with people.
+But these still aren’t dialogue, or listening, or having actual conversations with people.
 The best way you can learn is still with a teacher.

 Tip 3: Actually repeat words out loud.
 (Mumbling is OK)